ssbsukirat/medicine/Neurology/Seizure.md

 #### SPECIAL ISSUES RELATED TO WOMEN AND EPILEPSY

 ##### Catamenial Epilepsy
-- **Increased Seizures**: Around menses due to hormonal effects on neuronal excitability.
-Some women may benefit from adjusted antiseizure drug dosages during this time.
+- **Increased Seizures**: Around menses due to hormonal effects on neuronal excitability or changes in drug concentration due to changes in protein binding or metabolism.
+Some women may benefit from adjusted antiseizure drug dosages during this time.Natural progestins or intramuscular medroxyprogesterone may be of benefit to a subset of women.

 ##### Pregnancy
 - **Risks**: Seizure frequency changes, potential fetal abnormalities.
 Close monitoring and appropriate drug therapy are essential.